-- 1. Measurements and interpretation of results must be performed by a skilled individual or trained professional. - Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy, particularly if the results conflict with other determinants. - The reagents for the test system procedure have been formulated to eliminate maximal interference; however, potential interaction between rare serum specimens and test reagents can cause erroneous results.
+- 1. Measurements and interpretation of results must be performed by a skilled individual or trained professional. - 2.
+Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy, particularly if the results conflict with other determinants. - 3.
+The reagents for the test system procedure have been formulated to eliminate maximal interference; however, potential interaction between rare serum specimens and test reagents can cause erroneous results.
 Heterophilic antibodies often cause these interactions and have been known to be problems for all kinds of immunoassays.
 (Boscato LM Stuart MC.
-Heterophilic antibodies: a problem for all immunoassays' Clin.Chem.
+'Heterophilic antibodies: a problem for all immunoassays' Clin.Chem.
 1988:3427-33).
-For diagnostic purposes, the results from this assay should be used in combination with clinical examination, patient history, and all other clinical findings.
+For diagnostic purposes, the results from this assay should be used in combination with clinical examination, patient history and all other clinical findings

-- For valid test results, adequate controls and other parameters must be within the listed ranges and assay requirements. - If test kits are altered, such as by mixing parts of different kits, which could produce false test results, or if results are incorrectly interpreted, Monobind shall have no liability. - If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations. - 7.
-PSA is elevated in benign prostatic hyperplasia (BPH). - Clinically an elevated PSA value alone is not of diagnostic value as a specific test for cancer and should only be used in conjunction with other clinical manifestations (observations) and diagnostic procedures such as prostate biopsy and DRE (Digital Rectal Examination) report. fPSA determinations may be helpful in regard to the differential diagnosis of BPH and prostrate cancer conditions.5 - 8.
-Due to the variation in the calibration used in tPSA/ fPSA test kits and differences in epitopic recognition of different antibodies it is always suggested that the patient sample should be tested with PSA/ IPSA tests made by the same manufacturer.
-(Monobind Inc offers a free-PSA Chemiluminescence test that should be used for consistency reasons, when needed.)
+- 4. For valid test results, adequate controls and other parameters must be within the listed ranges and assay requirements. - 5.
+If test kits are altered, such as by mixing parts of different kits, which could produce false test results, or if results are incorrectly interpreted, Monobind shall have no liability. - 6.
+If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations. - 7.
+PSA is elevated in benign prostrate hypertrophy (BPH).
+Clinically an elevated PSA value alone is not of diagnostic value as a specific test for cancer and should only be used in conjunction with other clinical manifestations (observations) and diagnostic procedures (prostate biopsy). fPSA determinations may be helpful in regard to the discrimination of BPH and prostrate cancer conditions.5 - 8.
+Due to the variation in the calibration used in tPSA/ fPSA test kits and differences in epitopic recognition of different antibodies it is always suggested that the patient sample should be tested with PSA/ fPSA tests made by the same manufacturer.
+(Monobind Inc offers a free-PSA Elisa test that should be used for consistency reasons, when needed)